sidmund/tapeworm/README.md

 ## Tagging

 The tagging feature exploits the information often contained in an uploaded video title, for example: `The Band ft.
 Artist - A Song (2000) [Instrumental]`.
-In order for this to work, make sure your yt-dlp.conf is set up with metadata options.
-The tagger uses the `title` metadata, so at least that field should be set.
+In order for this to work, make sure your `yt-dlp.conf` is set up with metadata options.
+The tagger uses the `title` metadata, so at least that field should be set (setting `--embed-metadata` is enough for this).
 See the music library example under [Examples](#examples).

+Note that if you have metadata options in `yt-dlp.conf` these are always applied, enabling or disabling tagging does not change that.
+Tagging only acts as an additional processing step.

 ## Supported websites for scraping